OpenFn/docs/docs/getting-started/overview.md

 that one of those patients couldn’t be created (or whatever more robust error-handling you’ve set up will take place.)

+:::note

-:::Note that there’s not always a 1-to-1 mapping between runs and the real-world things you’re working with.
+There’s not always a 1-to-1 mapping between runs and the real-world things you’re working with.
 I might define a job that gets all updated event data from DHIS2 for the last 2 weeks and publishes it to a public map using CartoDB.
 This job will be triggered at specified time intervals, every 2 weeks in this case, and after a month, we’ll only see 2 runs in OpenFn (that’s one run every two weeks).
 Each run will have succeeded or failed, and each one might have processed thousands of events from DHIS2.
+:::note

 ### Triggers